-Some of our activities - those meant to sustain the body and continue the race- - -have no doubt their origin in the instincts but we must not forget that the urge for the ideal controls all these activities, specifies the manner in which we should indulge in them and determines the limits up to which they should be carried on, very strictly.
+Some of our activities-those meant to sustain the body and continue the race--have no doubt their origin in the instincts but we must not forget that the urge for the ideal controls all these activities, specifies the manner in which we should indulge in them and determines the limits up to which they should be carried on, very strictly.
 It is but the ideal, therefore, that is the controlling force of our activities and the urge of our life.
-That these activities have their origin in the instincts which function automatically is only an important sidehelp to the urge of consciousness which (since the body is required by it) would have looked to the duties performed by the instincts in their absence but which is now mostly free to look to itself and to interfere or not to interfere with the instincts to the extent to which it is essential for its own satisfaction and expression.
-The instincts and their desires meet the urge of consciousness halfway in its efforts to satisfy itself but do not control the life of the individual which is the privilege of the urge of consciousness alone.
+That these activities have their origin in the instincts which function automatically is only an important side-help to the urge of consciousness which (since the body is required by it) would have looked to the duties performed by the instincts in their absence but which is now mostly free to look to itself and to interfere or not to interfere with the instincts to the extent to which it is essential for its own satisfaction and expression.
+The instincts and their desires meet the urge of consciousness half-way in its efforts to satisfy itself but do not control the life of the individual which is the privilege of the urge of consciousness alone.

 As an animal, man has to satisfy his urge of instincts and as a self-conscious being he has to satisfy his urge of consciousness.
 The lower urge sub serves and is sacrificed for the satisfaction of the higher one.
 All the activities of man which are due to the instincts are also due to the urge of consciousness more or less either because the urge of consciousness is finding expression through one or more of the instinctive desires mistaking them for the ideal or because it is interfering with them or not interfering with them for the sake of an ideal which happens to be different from the instinctive desires.
 When one of the instinctive desires is itself the ideal, its force is enhanced immensely.
-In such a case, since the desire of consciousness and the desire of the instinctive desire is equal to the sum of two forces - the force of the urge of the instinct and the force of the urge of self.
+In such a case, since the desire of consciousness and the desire of the instinct reinforce each other and move the self in the same direction, the strength of the instinctive desire is equal to the sum of two forces -the force of the urge of self.